D2klaas/dzPortals/docs/documentation.md

 ## Area
 <img width="225" height="225" alt="Zone Gizmo in editor" src="screens/area-icon.PNG">
 Areas should enclose all of the visual instances in the zone.
 You can have as many areas linked to a zone as you like.
+If you dont want to use areas check out the arealess property of the gates.

 ### Properties:
 * shape: shape defines the volumetric body of the area.
 So far there are box, sphere and cylindrical shapes available.